Management insights in Configuration Manager

 Navigate to a filtered view based on a query.
 For example, taking action on the empty collections rule shows just these collections in the list of collections.
 Then take further action, such as deleting a collection or modifying its membership rules.

 Management insights dashboard

-Starting in version 1810, the Management Insights node includes a graphical dashboard.
+The Management Insights node includes a graphical dashboard.
 This dashboard displays an overview of the rule states, which makes it easier for you to show your progress.